Chuck Swindoll

 Charles Rozell Swindoll /ˈswɪnˌdɒl/ (born October 18, 1934) is an evangelical Christian pastor, author, educator, and radio preacher.
 He founded Insight for Living, headquartered in Frisco, Texas, which airs a radio program of the same name on more than 2,000 stations around the world in 15 languages.
-He is currently senior pastor at Stonebriar Community Church, in Frisco, Texas.
+He was the founding pastor at Stonebriar Community Church, in Frisco, Texas, and also sat on its elder board.

 Early life

 Charles Rozell Swindoll was born on October 18, 1934, in El Campo in Wharton County, Texas, the third of three children born to Earl and Lovell Swindoll.
 He attended Charles H. Milby High School in Houston.
 He credits his drama teacher, Dick Nieme, for helping him manage his stutter.
 As a member of the school marching band and orchestra, he learned to play all of the instruments in the woodwind section, although the clarinet remained his primary instrument.
 After graduating from high school, he studied mechanical engineering while working for Reed Roller Bit Company in Houston, Texas.
 Swindoll then fulfilled his military service obligation with the United States Marine Corps, first in San Francisco, then on the Japanese island of Okinawa.
 Part of his duty included playing in the Marine Corps Marching Band.

 After his honorable discharge in 1959, he attended Dallas Theological Seminary, where he graduated magna cum laude four years later.